-The Vancouver Island and Coast economic region includes Vancouver Island, the Gulf Islands, and some of the coastal regions of the mainland.
-British Columbia’s capital, Victoria, is located on the southern tip of Vancouver Island.
-The temperate climate and diversified regional economy attract visitors and residents from around the globe, creating a healthy workforce and many opportunities in technology, forestry, tourism, and the service industry.
+The Vancouver Island and Coast economic region is found on the west coast of B.C. and includes the provincial capital of Victoria, all of Vancouver Island, the Gulf Islands, and some of the coastal regions of the mainland, referred to as the Sunshine Coast.
+The temperate climate and diversified regional economy attract visitors and residents from around the globe, creating a healthy workforce.
+Vancouver Island and Coast accounts for a large proportion of the province’s employment in the goods sectors and there are significant resource-based activities.
+Key industries that provide opportunities in this region include technology, forestry, logging, fishing, tourism, and the service industry.

 A combination of temperate climate, global access, business opportunities, welcoming culture, and access to nature provide a world-class quality of life.

 A co-working space for Indigenous entrepreneurs, freelancers, creatives, innovators, and problem-solvers based in the Songhees Wellness Centre.

 An environmentally conscious and sustainable economy is a key advantage in recruiting and retaining top talent.

 Strategically located along the Strait of Georgia’s Inner passage, Campbell River boasts a reputation for one of the top salmon fishing destinations in the world for more than a century.

 Vancouver Island and Coasts holds the second largest population in the province with over 881,700 residents.
 Key cities in this region include Victoria and Nanaimo on southern Vancouver Island, Campbell River and Courtenay on northern Vancouver Island, and Powell River on the Sunshine Coast.
 This region has a combination of urban and rural areas and an economy that reflects this diversity.
 Find out more about opportunities in this region: